 - Heat a small amount of the butter or olive oil on a non stick pan on a medium-high heat.
 (You want to make sure the pan isn’t too hot).

 - Take a tablespoon of mixture at a time and pour it into the pan.
 When the mixture starts bubbling all over, flip the flapjack over with a spatula and cook for a further minute (if you are struggling, make the flapjacks smaller – the first few are always a bit of a distaster until you get the hang of it!)

-- Add a little more butter or olive oil to the pan if needed and repeat the previous step until you have the desired amount.
+- Add a little more butter or olive oil to the pan if needed and repeat the previous step until you have finished the batter.

 - Serve with the remainder of the chopped blueberries and a drizzle of honey.

 *The above will need to be adapted should your child have an allergy to any of the mentioned ingredients.